zylo117/kafka-rpc/README.md

    The only reason that I developed kafka-rpc is that zerorpc failed me!

    After months of searching and testing, zerorpc was the best rpc service I'd ever used, but it's bugged!
-   Normally, developers won't notice, because most of the time, we use RPC to post the job from client directly to the server.
+   Normally, developers won't notice, because most of the time, we use RPC to post the job from one client directly to one server.

    But when you develop a distributing system, you will have to post K jobs of different types from N clients to M servers.